It was not a good February 2019 for political ‘prescription’ MMT (nor for their anti-central bank, anti-capitalist, gloom-and-doom choir).

 “That aspect of it would be a complete change.
 I would say the reason why the Fed does that is that we can move quickly with our tools (we can move immediately), and to give the legislature that responsibility—in principle you can do that—but we have a system, that’s got lots of checks and balances.”—Fed Chair Powell, 02/27/19

-In conclusion, during the month of February when Econ Ph.D Stephanie Kelton was again tweeting that Gov’t Deficits = OUR Savings (that THEIR red ink is OUR black ink), Warren Buffett disclosed in his annual Shareholder Letter that Berkshire had $112B in US Treasury bills (which is almost 1% of the entire $15.5T US marketable Debt Held by the Public).
+Finally, during the month of February 2019 when Econ Ph.D Stephanie Kelton was again tweeting that Gov’t Deficits = OUR Savings (that THEIR red ink is OUR black ink), Warren Buffett disclosed in his annual Shareholder Letter that Berkshire had $112B in US Treasury bills (which is almost 1% of the entire $15.5T US marketable Debt Held by the Public).

 Thanks for reading,